mattrussi/gitlab-com-runbooks/docs/mimir/getting-started.md

 ## Exploring Metrics

 Unlike Thanos, Mimir does not have a query UI.
-Instead it relys on Grafana as its UI for querying.
+Instead it relies on Grafana as its UI for querying.

 Within Grafana you can use the [Explore UI](https://grafana.com/docs/grafana/latest/explore/) to run queries.